 - Ajman culture center

-The Ministry of Culture and Knowledge Development (MCKD) is a leading governmental authority focused on setting the UAE’s cultural agenda and nurturing creative talent.
+The Ministry of Culture and Youth (MCY) is a leading governmental authority focused on setting the UAE’s cultural agenda and nurturing creative talent.
 The Ministry’s mandate is centred around preserving the UAE’s national identity as well as promoting its position on the global cultural map.
 In line with the country’s aspirations to cement its knowledge-based economy, the Ministry plays a pivotal role in nurturing innovation and creativity in the UAE’s cultural sector and increasing its contribution to the national economy.
 This objective falls in line with the strategic objective and goals of the UAE Vision 2021, which charts the next stage in the country’s journey with a focus on preserving its rich heritage, sharing knowledge, and innovating.

 Given their role in supporting economic development, the Ministry is dedicated to championing, cultivating and supporting the UAE’s creative industries.
 These encompass disciplines as diverse as cultural intangible heritage, cultural tangible heritage, literature, visual arts, performing arts, design, audio-visual media and digital innovation.